TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/custom_properties.md

 #### Media queries

 Giving users the ability to toggle a theme themselves is great, but there's another option for setting a theme that you may have come across on certain sites or applications: using the user's theme setting from their operating system or user agent (like a browser).
-This can be accomplished with the `prefers-color-scheme` media query, which simply checks whether a user has selected a theme preference on their OS/user agent.
+This can be accomplished with the `prefers-color-scheme` media query, which checks whether a user has selected a theme preference on their OS/user agent.
 As you view the example below, try changing the theme settings on your OS/user agent to see how the example updates in real time!

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="css,result" data-slug-hash="powGZzE" data-editable="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/TheOdinProjectExamples/pen/powGZzE">